nukopian/DBIx-Squirrel/README.md

 and finally hands it off to the next stage, or to the caller if there are no more stages.

-Recall, if you will, that there are two kinds of iterator, as well as two ways to construct each:
+Recall that there are two kinds of iterator, and two methods to construct
+each:

     Basic Iterators              |  Fancy Iterators
     ---------------------------------------------------------------